prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-gam-line-item-setup.md

 To integrate the In-App Bidding into the app you have to create a Line Item with a specific price and targeting keyword.

-Regardless of the ability to name a Line Item in any way we strongly suggest using the price or targeting keyword in the name.
-It will help you when you create a hundred of them.
+> Even though a Line Item can be named in any way, we strongly recommend to use the price or targeting keyword in the name.
+It will help to navigate through hundreds of them.

 ### Select Type